srlcarlg/live-shopping-app/README.md

 # manager-backend

-TODO: Rename crap variables, methods from the code, like js_peer_id, SetLiveStatus
 ### All responsibilities
 - Create a new live
 - Get info or change live password
-- Join/start/finish a live by broadcaster
+- Join/finish a live by broadcaster
 - Join/leave from a live by viewer
 - Handle quantity of viewers